On the computational tractability of statistical estimation on amenable graphs: Introduction

-More in detail, we present the following contributions. \begin{description} \item[No information-computation gap on amenable graphs.]
+\end{customthm} The notions of local--weak convergence, anchored--amenability and tameness will be defined in Section~\ref{sec:Background}.
+More in detail, we present the following contributions: \begin{description} \item[No information-computation gap on amenable graphs.]
 Theorem \ref{thm:Risk} provides a concrete formalization of the general statement that statistically optimal estimation can be performed using polynomial time algorithms on (asymptotically) amenable graphs.
-In fact, we will prove that this follows from a more fundamental result, establishing that the vertex marginals of the posterior $\prob(\btheta\in\;\cdot\; |Y^{(\eps)}_{G_n})$ can be computed in polynomial time, for almost all values of $\eps$, on asymptotically amenable graphs, cf. Section \ref{sec:Amenable}.
+In fact, we will prove that this follows from a more fundamental result, establishing that the vertex marginals of the posterior $\prob\big(\btheta\; |Y^{(\eps)}_{G_n}\big)$ can be computed to arbitrary accuracy in polynomial time, for almost all values of $\eps$, on asymptotically amenable graphs, cf. Section \ref{sec:Amenable}.